 - 1. The first column contains a pair of radio buttons and should be used for selecting the old and the new revisions that will be used for viewing the actual changes. - 2.
 A color code (similar to the one used for the changesets) indicating kind of change.
 Clicking on this column refreshes the revision log so that it restarts with this change. - 3.
 The Revision number, displayed as @xyz.
-This is a link to the TracBrowser, using the displayed revision as the base line.
-Next to it, you can see a little "wheel" icon , which is clickable and leads to the TracChangeset view for that revision. - 4.
+This is a link to the TracBrowser, using the displayed revision as the base line. - 4.
+The Changeset number, displayed as [xyz].
+This is a link to the TracChangeset view. - 5.
 The Date at which the change was made.
 The date is displayed as the time elapsed from the date of the revision.
-The time elapsed is displayed as the number of hours, days, weeks, months, or years. - 5.
-The Author of the change. - 6.
+The time elapsed is displayed as the number of hours, days, weeks, months, or years. - 6.
+The Author of the change. - 7.
 The Log Message, which contains either the truncated or full commit log message, depending on the value of the Show full log messages checkbox in the form above.